autolab/Autolab/docs/instructors.md

 ## Handins/Submissions

 Once an assessment is live (past the start date), students can begin submitting handins, where each handin is a single file, which can be either a text file or an archive file (e.g., `mm.c`, `handin.tar`).
+Alternatively, instructors can enable GitHub submission for an assessment in its settings and students can directly link their GitHub account and submit from their repo's corresponding branch.
+Check [here](/installation/github_integration) for how to set up and try our [demo site](https://nightly.autolabproject.com/) for a feel of its usage.

 ## Penalties and Extensions